Variability in Footpoint Mapping of BBFs Using Tsyganenko Models: Impact on Swarm Conjunctions: Data and models

 \subsection{Mapping models}

-The footpoints for each of the 2079 BBF events were computed using the Tsyganenko models T89, T96, T01, and T04, available through the Geopack Python library (\url{https://github.com/tsssss/geopack}).
+The footpoints for each of the 2079 BBF events were computed using the Geopack tracing routine for the Tsyganenko models T89, T96, T01, and T04, available through the Geopack Python library\footnote{\url{https://github.com/tsssss/geopack}}, and TA15b, TA15n, available through the IDL Geopack DLM\footnote{\url{https://korthhaus.com/idl-software/idl-geopack-dlm/}}.
 Each model requires the event date and solar wind velocity to calculate the dipole tilt angle.
 The input parameters and valid regions for each model are summarized in Table~\ref{tab:tsyganenko_input}.

-In the case of T01 and T04 these models are only valid sunward of $X_{\rm{GSM}}=-15~R_E$.
+The valid ranges for each input parameter are provided in the respective documentation for each model.
+However, we emphasize that the T01 and T04 models are only valid sunward of $X_{\rm{GSM}}=-15~R_E$.
 Consequently, only 12.5\% of the 2079 BBF events satisfy this criterion and can be mapped to the Earth's surface.
-Additionally, after visually inspecting the traced field lines, two criteria were applied to exclude events that could not be accurately modeled (see examples in Appendix \ref{appendix_B}).
-The behavior of the models for such excluded events are beyond the scope of this work.
+Additionally, after visually inspecting the traced field lines, two criteria were applied to exclude events that could not be accurately modeled (see examples in the Appendix \ref{appendix_B}).
+The behavior of the models for such excluded events is beyond the scope of this work.
 The two criteria that were used to retain valid events are as follows:

-\begin{enumerate} \item The footpoint in the north and south hemisphere reaches the Earth's surface. \item The magnetic field line goes out and returns only once, making a single loop. \end{enumerate}
+\begin{enumerate} \item The footpoint in the Northern and Southern Hemispheres reaches the Earth's surface. \item The magnetic field line goes out and returns only once, making a single loop. \end{enumerate}

-The database of 2079 BBF events with the Tsyganenko input and the footpoint output for each T89, T96, T01 and T04 model are available at \cite{Lanabere_2024}.
+The database of 2079 BBF events, including the Tsyganenko model inputs and the resulting magnetic footpoints in both the Northern and Southern Hemispheres for the T89, T96, T01, T04, TA15b, and TA15n models, is available in \cite{Lanabere_2024}.
+The footpoints at the Earth’s ionosphere are given in both GSM coordinates and the altitude-adjusted corrected geomagnetic (AACGM) coordinate system.

-\section{BBF footpoints from Different Tsyganenko Models}
+\section{BBF footpoints from different Tsyganenko models}

-We analyzed the footpoint of the BBF events in both the Northern hemisphere and Southern hemisphere (NH and SH respectively) for each Tsyganenko model.
-The footpoint is presented in magnetic latitude (MLAT) and magnetic local time (MLT) in the altitude adjusted corrected geomagnetic (AACGM) coordinates.
-The altitude of the BBF footpoint is set at $462~\mathrm{km}$, which corresponds to the altitude of the Swarm satellites A and C.

-\subsection{Statistical Footpoint Positions for Each Tsyganenko Model}
+\subsection{Statistical footpoint positions for each Tsyganenko model}